markert/fili.js/README.md

     characteristic: 'butterworth',
     Fs: 1000, // sampling frequency
     Fc: 100, // cutoff frequency / center frequency for bandpass, bandstop, peak
+    BW: 1, // bandwidth only for bandstop and bandpass filters - optional
     gain: 0, // gain for peak, lowshelf and highshelf
     preGain: false // adds one constant multiplication for highpass and lowpass
     // k = (1 + cos(omega)) * 0.5 / k = 1 with preGain == false